Convenor: DR ROCHELLE SIBLEY

 This session will outline the timeline for applying to the dissertation module and will cover the specifics of the dissertation proposal as well as what you need to consider when creating a dissertation project and how to begin preliminary research for the proposal.
 Your principal objective is to find a supervisor to oversee the project.
 You may want first to discuss opting for the dissertation with your personal tutor if you are unsure who to ask, or approach your preferred supervisor directly.
 You must draw up an outline proposal, consult with your Personal Tutor, identify a suitable supervisor and obtain their agreement.
 Then you should fill in this dissertation application form, indicating where required that you have followed these steps.

 Rochelle Sibley (Senior Teaching Fellow with responsibility for Dissertation support) will hold further drop-in clinics for any questions or concerns about the dissertation proposal or application process.
-These will run in Week 2 of the summer term at the following dates and times:
+These will run in Week 9 of Term 2 (times and dates TBC).

-If you want to take the dissertation, you must submit a completed ONLINE form (see link above the picture) by the end of week 3 of the summer term.
+If you want to take the dissertation, you must submit a completed ONLINE form (see link above the picture) by the end of week 11 of Term 2, alongside your module choices for the following year.

 After you submit this form, we will check with your prospective supervisor that they agree the final proposal.
 Then the Dissertation Convenor will let you know if your proposal has been accepted.
 Some applicants may be asked to revise their proposal before it’s finalised.